 The student must provide documentation indicating they have a disability and the documentation must demonstrate that the disability has an impact on them in the academic setting.
 Reasonable modifications are then explored, taking into consideration the student's request, past history of accommodations, and the nature of the program or course they are enrolled in.

-IFSI Curriculum and Testing office staff will contact an instructor and/or proctor who will be given the specific details of which student has been granted an accommodation and how to implement that accommodation.
+IFSI Testing Office staff will contact an instructor and/or proctor who will be given the specific details of which student has been granted an accommodation and how to implement that accommodation.

 This office will make every attempt to arrange an accommodation for the student if it is indicated, however, a student who requests an accommodation at the beginning of a week-long course of instruction may not provide enough time for IFSI to make test-taking accommodations by the end of the week.
 Arrangements would then be made for the student to take the exam at a later time.

 A student who has a disability and will need an accommodation for an end of course exam should request the accommodation (if possible) prior to the start of the course.
-Once an accommodation has been approved, the student can then notify the Curriculum and Testing office each time he or she registers for a course.
+Once an accommodation has been approved, the student can then notify the Testing Office each time he or she registers for a course.
 Accommodations can then be arranged for the end of course exam.